julmol86/3d_map/README.md

 ### Setup

-To get started, you'll need to have Node.js and npm (or Yarn) installed
+To get started, you'll need to have Node.js and npm installed

 Clone the Repository and run: